yuki-kimoto/gitprep/README.md

 Even if shared hosting server, you can install Mojolicious application as CGI.

+***1. cpanm and cpanfile, module installation and version controll***

+[Tatsuhiko Miyagawa](http://weblog.bulknews.net/)'s cpanm and cpanfile is the tool which install CPAN module easily.

+**cpanm** is a command.
+It is **one file**. you can download cpanm easily and put it in your directory.

+**cpanfile** is **a definition** of module name and version. you create the following file which name is "cpanfile".

+    requires 'Time::HiRes', '== 1.9732';
+    requires 'DBD::SQLite', '== 1.50';
+    requires 'DBI', '== 1.634';
+    requires 'DBIx::Connector', '== 0.53';
+    requires 'Object::Simple', '== 3.14';
+    requires 'DBIx::Custom', '== 0.36';
+    requires 'Validator::Custom', '== 1.01';
+    requires 'Config::Tiny', '== 2.23';
+    requires 'Data::Page', '== 2.02';
+    requires 'Data::Page::Navigation', '== 0.06';
+    requires 'Mojolicious', '== 6.57';
+    requires 'Mojolicious::Plugin::BasicAuth', '== 0.08';
+    requires 'Mojolicious::Plugin::AutoRoute', '== 0.19';
+    requires 'Mojolicious::Plugin::INIConfig', '== 0.03';
+    requires 'Mojolicious::Plugin::DBViewer', '== 0.28';
+    requires 'Text::Markdown::Hoedown', '== 1.01';
+    requires 'Time::Moment', '== 0.38';

+If you want to install all defined modules, you only run the following command.

+    perl -Iextlib/lib/perl5 cpanm -L extlib --installdeps .

+It's ok. but in some environment Module::CoreList is not installed, and latest ExtUtils::MakeMaker is needed for module installation.

+I write the following way in "setup_module"

+    perl cpanm -n -l extlib Module::CoreList
+    perl -Iextlib/lib/perl5 cpanm -f -L extlib ExtUtils::MakeMaker perl -Iextlib/lib/perl5 cpanm -L extlib --installdeps .

-**1. CGI is supported in Mojolicious
+***2. CGI is supported in Mojolicious***

-It is good luck for us that Mojolicious author [Sebastian Riedel](https://twitter.com/kraih) decided to support CGI in Mojolicious.
+It is good luck for us that Mojolicious author [Sebastian Riedel](https://twitter.com/kraih) decided to **support CGI** in Mojolicious.

 We can create web application which support CGI with a little effort.